shanege/facerecognition/README.md

 # Usage
-Place the appropriate images in the appropriate folders as follows: train - training faces\n test - testing faces\n masked - faces with face masks on\n tilted - tilted faces\n
+Place the appropriate images in the appropriate folders as follows: train - training faces

+test - testing faces

+masked - faces with face masks on

+tilted - tilted faces

 # Expected Results
 Results may vary depending on quality of training images but expect approximate accuracies of: